HubTou/chat_exporter/README.md

 Note: If you haven't upgraded yet to luanti 5.10.0 or newer, your *luanti* directory will be called *minetest*...

+## Usage
+Launch Luanti and the chosen script, preferably in this order (otherwise you'll get the translation of your previous gaming session).

+It's of course better if you have 2 or more screens, one for the game, on for the translated chat, one for your [server map](https://github.com/HubTou/HubTou/wiki/Making-a-Luanti-server-local-map)... 😃

 ## Possible future directions
+Add commands for direct translation of messages sent by the user: chat messages in the server language, channel messages in the channel language, private message in the destination player language.
+With memorization of these languages from one gaming sessions to the other.
+It would be even better if there was a way to automatically intercept messages sent by the user and to get the server locale or preferred language.

-Maybe adding a translation cache.
+Maybe adding a translation cache, along with common gaming abbreviations (ty, wb, brb, etc.).

+Other translation scripts would be welcome, especially some with offline processing (for example, using things like [LibreTranslate](https://github.com/libretranslate/libretranslate) or [Argos Translate](https://github.com/argosopentech/argos-translate) in local setup, once their installation procedure are repaired).
+Other developers are also welcome to submit or tell me about alternative translators for inclusion in *tools* or reference on this page.

 I could also provide Python packages for the chat_translation Python scripts in order to automatically handle their dependencies on third-parties packages.

-Other developers are welcome to submit or tell me about alternative translators for inclusion in *tools* or reference on this page.

 When I'll be done with my client-side mods development list, I'll probably group them in a "comfort" modpack.

+For those with extreme privacy sensibility, it would be possible to provide a configurable option to announce in the chat the start/stop of chat recording by a player, though I would find this bothersome...

 Go to [Discussions](https://github.com/HubTou/chat_exporter/discussions) if you want to suggest other things...

+## One last word
+This [open source](https://opensource.org/osd) software is free for any use.
+If you like it, I would gladly appreciate a GitHub ⭐